OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-06.md

 ## Genesis 6:10

-Noah had three sons: Shem, Ham, and Japheth.
+Noah was the father of three sons: Shem, Ham, and Japheth.

 ## Genesis 6:11